adarsh-kishore786/IT-Project/Library/SuggestedFlow.md

 5. Check details of any person
 6. Check what books are available
 7. Check fines pending
+8. Check revenue
+9. Sell/Rent book

 ## Some additional points:
 1. We will need function to count the number of days automatically for books
+2. We will use a .dat file to store the details of books and customers (Book.dat and Customer.dat)